 Inside the Park Store

 Here is an inside view of Mackinaw Mill Creek Camping's Park Store (open Memorial Day through Labor Day).
 Here you can see some of the children's items including stuff animals, candy and toys.
-On the back wall you can see the selection of liquor as well as the entrance to the arcade.
+On the back wall you can see the selection of liquor.

 Checkout Area of the Park Store

 This is a view of the checkout area of the campground's Park Store (open Memorial Day through Labor Day).
 You can see the wall above the cashier that features photographs of the park.

 A bench awaits guests bearing ice cream cones who want to sit a spell and enjoy the view and the camp's hospitality.
 (Open Memorial Day through Labor Day).

 Carriage Bicycles for Two from the Park Store